nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/how-to-contribute-a-new-video-conversion.md

 In this scenario, the MP4 480p conversion won't be automated anymore and won't be displayed as available conversion in Nuxeo Web UI.

-### Display a custom conversion in the preview section
+### Display a Custom Conversion in the Preview Section

 The default document view layout of Nuxeo Web UI displays the main file preview (i.e. the binary stored in `file:content`).
 To display a specific conversion, you need to edit the view layout by